cryptosubh/blog/about.md

 ### Other Interests

-musical theater, bridge, yoga, the New York Times crossword puzzle, and rooting for every NY sports team!
+musical theater, bridge, yoga, the New York Times crossword puzzle, rooting for every NY sports team

 ### Tutoring